Cultures in Conflict: Essential Light on the Jewish–Graeco–Roman World of the NT

 Everett Ferguson.
 Backgrounds of Early Christianity.
 Grand Rapids: Eerdmans, 2003.
 ISBN 13: 978-0-8028-2221-5

 Feb 20 & 27

-Chris' primary area of research is Saul (Paul) of Tarsus and the Pauline writings, with an emphasis on how history, culture, politics, and literature influenced both the writer and his audience.
+Chris's primary area of research is Saul (Paul) of Tarsus and the Pauline writings, with an emphasis on how history, culture, politics, and literature influenced both the writer and his audience.
 Chris is a member of the Executive Committee of the Union of Messianic Believers, and serves as an Elder of Beth Messiah Congregation.
 He has also served the Union of Messianic Jewish Congregations on the Worship and Communications Committees.
-He also teaches at area churches on Messiah in the Passover and the Jewish Holiday Cycle.
+He also teaches at area congregations on Messiah in the Passover and the Jewish Holiday Cycle.